KaGaSi/project/Common/03-CommonUtilities.md

 where $n_i$ is the number of beads in an aggregate with $A_{\mathrm{s}}=i$.
 \endlatexonly

-The definition of aggregation number\latexonly,
+The definition of aggregation number\latexonly, $A_{\mathrm{S}}$,\endlatexonly
-$A_{\mathrm{S}}$,\endlatexonly is somewhat flexible.
+is somewhat flexible.
 The `-m <name>` option can be used to specify that the aggregation number is not the number of all molecules in an aggregate, but rather only the number molecules of the specified type(s).
-Two values are then taken as the mass and aggregation number for calculations of distributions and averages -- the 'true' value (noted as `whole agg mass/As` in output files) and the '`-m` option value' (noted as `options mass/As`).
+Two values are then taken as the mass and aggregation number for calculations of distributions and averages -- the 'true' value (noted as `whole agg mass` in output files) and the '`-m` option value' (noted as `options mass`).
 For example, let's assume an aggregate contains `A` and `B` molecules.
-Using `-m A` will count the aggregate size as the number of `A`s, but its mass as both the mass of `A` and `B` molecules and as the mass of only `A` molecules (the same goes for aggregation number).
-The resulting distributions will therefore be the functions of aggregation number specified by the `-m` option, but for every distribution function, there will be two data columns in the output file.
+Using `-m A` will count the aggregate size as the number of `A`s, but its mass as both the mass of only `A` molecules and as the sum of `A` and `B` molecules' masses.
+The resulting distributions will therefore be the functions of aggregation number specified by the `-m` option, but for every distribution function, there will be two data columns in the output file (and two sets of overall averages).

 Also using the `--only <name>` uses only aggregates composed exclusively of a specified molecule type.
 On the contrary, `-x <name(s)>` option discounts